 Of the dozens of fabulous resorts in Mauritius, only one has overwater bungalows (water villas), and fortunately it’s one of the finest of them all.

-When planning your overwater vacation, you’ll find that there are several different island locations to choose from.
-The most popular however, just may be the islands that make up the South Pacific.
-Here visitors will find tropical getaways that seem straight out of a movie with white sand beaches, clear waters teeming with fish and a Polynesia culture that is sure to impress.
-Unfortunately, many people think of the South Pacific as nothing more than a dream vacation, one that they feel they’ll never be able to afford.
+Once you start planning your overwater bungalow vacation, you’ll find out pretty quickly that there are several different island locations to choose from.
+The most popular though, may just be the islands that make up the whole of the South Pacific.
+In this region, visitors will not lonely find tropical getaways that seem like they are straight out of a movie with white sand beaches and clear waters teeming with fish but a Polynesian culture that is sure to impress.

 So you’ve decided to book one of Sandals’ amazing Caribbean overwater bungalows?
 Congratulations on being ready to book a romantic trip of a lifetime!
 As of 2019 Sandals has three excellent resorts that offer overwater bungalows and each is quite different so it’s important to choose the one that fits your needs the best.

 I’ve been fortunate enough to visit all three Sandals overwater bungalows resorts and tour the bungalows as well, so I thought it would be helpful to discuss the pros and cons of each of them to help people decide with confidence.